saikiranbv/AIMLApplication2/README.md

 # Here a the final conculsions
 # 1. The Age of the car and Odometer Reading have the maximum influence.
 Both imact the price negatively
 # 2. Cylinders, Transmission and model have some influence on the price
-# 3. The Model with hyperparameters is the best fit for predicting the Used car sale price
+# 3. The Ridge regression model with polynomial degree = 4 and alpha = 1 is the best fit for predicting the Used car sale price

 # Here are the details....